 You’ve just settled down into a good rhythm for the day, and the inevitable happens: the phone rings, the baby cries, or someone knocks on the door.
 Interruptions!
 They may be a natural part of life, but they can be annoying, especially when you are trying to get through that all-important lesson on fractions!
-While you can’t completely eliminate interruptions, there are several ways to minimize their impact on your school day.

-How To Deal With Interruptions
+How To Plan for Interruptions

 Protect Your Time

 While homeschooling can be flexible, try to set aside a certain time during the day for uninterrupted school work.
 Inform family and friends of this ahead of time, and ask them not to call you or stop by during those hours.

 Not everyone will respond well to this, and that can be challenging.
 But setting boundaries is essential for homeschool success in many areas, not just related to interruptions.
 So don’t be afraid to stick to your boundaries!